Efficient case management

-I led the full redesign, working end-to-end from early ideation through high fidelity, prototyping and testing.
-I worked in close collaboration with a project manager and two engineers.
+I led the full redesign, working end-to-end from early ideation through prototyping and handoff.
+I worked in close collaboration with a PM, two engineers, and key stakeholders.

 ABOUT THE PROJEcT